fallen-icarus/cardano-loans/README.md

 the same as no history.
 Even if the people with these beefy computers are honest, they are a very centralized group that may be easy for governments target.
 If a government is able to commandeer these beefy computers, governments will still be able to exert undue influence.
 Blockchain would fail to be a check on government abuse.
+This argument applies to priorietary credit history databases as well.

+Credit histories *must* be on-chain and *must* be easy to lookup, even with an average computer.
+Otherwise, the credit history database itself would be an existential risk for a DeFi credit-debt market.

 ### Centralized